Motor oil, like so many other products we all use today, has come so far from what it used to be in terms of technological advancement.

 Since we already know that a lower number means a thinner oil, it’s easy to see that 10W-30 will be thinner at high operating temperatures than 10W-40, which will resist thinning a bit more at high operating temperatures.

-In single grade, this last number is the only grade designation an oil receives.
+In single-grade, this last number is the only grade designation an oil receives.
 It is important to note that oils like SAE 30 and 40 may have been used in the past, but almost all modern engines today use multi-grade.

-What is Viscosity?
+What Is Viscosity?

 Viscosity is the measure of an oil’s resistance to flow.
 In other words, it’s the natural thickening and thinning of any fluid as it responds to the external temperature that we’ve been talking about so far throughout this article.

-The rise of synthetic oils in the place of its conventional counterpart has allowed us the option to pick and choose almost any combination of cold viscosity grade and warm viscosity grade that we prefer.
+The rise of synthetic oils in the place of their conventional counterpart has allowed us the option to pick and choose almost any combination of cold viscosity grade and warm viscosity grade that we prefer.

 10W-30 and 10W-40 oils are both among the most common grades used in many regular vehicles today.
+Of the two, 10w40 is the more viscous oil.

 Why Should I Use 10W-30?

-Better Fuel Economy
+Improve Fuel Economy

-Because 10W-30 is thinner than 10W-40 at operating temperature, it allows the components of your engine to work less and move more effortlessly.
+Because 10W-30 is thinner than 10W-40 at operating temperature, it allows the internal components of your engine to work less and move more effortlessly.
 This causes less fuel to be used as thinner means there’s less friction to work against.

 Better In Cold Weather